Halloween Mystery Box Ideas!

 A Halloween mystery box is simply a box usually a shoe box that you can’t see into filled with an object, or food to represent what you say is in the box.
 You can say there’s Zombie brains or Gremlin eyes in the box and since you can’t see inside you can trick children into believing that is really in the box.

 Halloween mystery boxes are always a great hit at Halloween parties.
 When I host Halloween parties I always make sure I have a table full of mystery boxes.
 They add some excitement to the party.
 I love hearing the voices of the children saying “Eww what is that?” or “Gross I’m not touching that!”
 It what makes Halloween fun.
 These ideas are fun and easy and are sure to add some excitement to your party.
 Try some ideas below:

 Mystery Box – To make your mystery box you can use any small box with lid, such as a shoe box, hat box, cardboard box taped shut.

-Cut a small hole in the top of the box or the front of the box only big enough to stick in a hand.
+Cut a small hole in the top of the box or the front of the box.
+The hole should only big enough to stick in a hand.
 You do not want to be able to see inside the box.

 Wrap It: you can wrap the box in Halloween wrapping paper, or Halloween tablecloth.